ssahoo11742/Borderline/README.md

 <img width="947" height="687" alt="image" src="https://github.com/user-attachments/assets/5cf7354c-e7a3-43b6-b8d1-288709583c61" />

 Extremely similar to the previous game history page, this one is nicer.
 Paginated, allowable to sort and also expandable by round basis as before.

+## Technical Details

+### Tech-Stack

+**Backend:**
+- Python
+- HuggingFace
+- SupaBase

+**Frontend:**
+- HTML/JS/CSS
+- React
+- Leaflet
+- ChartJS

+**Hosting/Deployment**:
+- Netlify
+- XYZ

+### Data Accquisition
+The data for geopolitical border was extremely difficult to come accross.
+Many places were incomplete, hard to work with, did not provide a workable API, or were paid APIs.
+After a long time of searching, I found a website called Chronas.
+It was essentially a explore mode of what I have, except had many more features.
+Luckily for me, their network sources tab had json data files will all the information about a regions rulers, religion and culture as well as others.
+It took very long to figure out how the backend system for Chronas worked but eventually after figuring it out I was able to script it.

+Due to this being a JS website, I had to create a selenium script to click on every year individually then grab its json data files.
+It took extremely long but eventually worked.
+I stored all the files into HuggingFace.
+Thank you Chronas.

+Note: This is why the range of years for this website is -2000 to 2000, rather than the original MapGuessr's -3000 to 2020, as Chronas timeline was limited

+### Data Storage
+The data was extremely heavy and had considerable size, so this is where the province system comes into play.
+Instead of storing shapefiles and polygon data for each year, we split the map into provinces, with fixed shape over time.
+This way, we stored only one large shapefile.
+Then, for every year, we stored a kay value pair for every province and what color it should be for what keys.
+As such, we had 5000 json text files and only one shapefile.

+Then, when needed, we call the year file from the backend, and then use a custom "stitching" algorithm to combine hte province shapefiles and the yearly json key file to make a geojson that leaflet can read.